realtymaps/promise-ftp/README.md

 For the most part, this module's API mirrors [node-ftp's API](https://github.com/mscdex/node-ftp#api), except that it returns promises which resolve or reject, rather than emitting events or calling callbacks.
 However, there are some minor differences and some additional features.
-Besides, you can access the raw node-ftp client via **rawClient** property.
+If you need access to the underlying events or callback-based methods, you can access the raw node-ftp client via **rawClient** property.

 Errors
 ------